openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

 ### Introduce bad behavior

-In the **Coolstore PROD** project, let's scale up the `inventory` service to 2 pods since we want to be able to handle more load in our production application.
+In the **CoolStore PROD** project, let's scale up the `inventory` service to 2 pods since we want to be able to handle more load in our production application.

 ~~~sh